 And that is how you move forward when you’re feeling lost.

-Don’t worry about going into the wrong direction because in life, there’s really no such thing.
+Don’t worry about going in the wrong direction because, in life, there’s really no such thing.
 That unfamiliar turn, that unexpected corner, that abandoned trail, that foreign street — that’s where you’ll eventually find your way.

 What to read next: How To Find What You’re Meant To Do in Life